Musician Physiotherapy

 Step 2: Identification of Playing-Related Factors

-We identify postural, repetitive, or load-related factors associated with your instrument that may be contributing to pain, injury, or reduced playing tolerance.
+Our physiotherapists identify postural, repetitive, or load-related factors associated with your instrument that may be contributing to pain, injury, or reduced playing tolerance.

 Step 3: Targeted Treatment & Personalised Care